Images above from the One Poem at a Time launch event on April 1, 2017.

 Despite Smoketown's proximity to clinical services, average life expectancy (69yo) of Smoketown residents is 9 years less than Louisville's average on the whole.
 During the past 3 years the neighborhood has experienced rapid change when Sheppard Square, the neighborhood's largest and oldest housing complex, was demolished.
 Nearly 400 families were displaced to other neighborhoods while new mixed-income housing was developed as part of a federal Hope VI grant.
 Today, after years of disinvestment, Smoketown is again on the rise.

-For more information on Smoketown's rich history, assets and community development initiatives, please visit SMOKETOWN VOICE - a communications site that grew out of Project HEAL to improve community connection for a healthier Smoketown.
+For more information on Smoketown's rich history, assets and community development initiatives, please visit SMOKETOWN VOICE - a communications site that grew out of our HEAL Community Approach to improve community connection for a healthier Smoketown.

 IDEAS xLab's Cultural Producer and Spoken Word Artist, Hannah Drake, developed a unifying project called One Poem at a Time Project which consisted of a "poetry walk" event (photos above) and also replacing negative outdoor messaging on billboards and posters in the Smoketown neighborhood with positive poetry, community members photos and heritage facts about Smoketown's proud cultural history.
 The program is now focused on a policy change initiative to limit predatory advertising in low income census tracts with high levels of health disparities.